 “Self-Care Is Essential, Not An Indulgence” announces Well+Good’s 2018 wellness and fitness trend report.
-We are busy, we are on-the-go, we are searching for our phone chargers.
-We need to time to unplug, to tune-in, and, to use a well-worn cliché, just breathe.
+We are busy, we are on the go, we are searching for our phone chargers.
+We need time to unplug, to tune in, and, to use a well-worn cliché, just breathe.

 We can take time for reflection, through journaling and meditation; pause to eat meals slowly and deliberately; take an hour to walk outdoors, soak in the tub, or slip into a yoga class; and sleep when we need to darn it, dropping the illusion that less is more.

 “Expect to see more conscious conversation and education about the true purpose of self-care and how to make it more accessible,” write the folks at Well+Good.
 ‘If it’s been suggested that [self-care] is for rich, white women,’ says Brooklyn-based therapist and mindfulness expert Rebecca Kronman, ‘that’s been a mistake.’